Questions & Answers

 Q: Where do you train?

-Q: Am I allowed to video tape and/or record and/or copy any or part of the class/course in any shape or form including Zoom or GoToMeeting?
+Q: Am I allowed to video tape and/or record and/or copy any or part of the class/course in any shape or form including GoToMeeting and/or Zoom and/or any other form of online class?

 A: NO. Due to copyrights.
 This includes any and all training materials via-emailed, mailed, or shipped.
 We do not legally allow this in any shape or form.
 We will share some documents that we do give permission to take ideas off of, but note being an agent, the freight broker supplies the documents you will need usually.